MKP has three conjoined purposes.

 ~ the fact that Keats does not have to work while he pursues his poetic career, made possible by family funds, however uncertain this support at times was;

-~ and finally, of course, there is what we might call the Junkets factor: Keats’s complicated, unique, and ultimately unknowable capacities—his innate creative and imaginative potential, his unlearned emotional and intellectual nature, and his profound ability to fuse novel relationship with inductive thinking.
+~ and finally, of course, there is what might be called the Junkets factor: Keats’s complicated, unique, and ultimately unknowable capacities—his innate creative and imaginative potential, his unlearned emotional and intellectual nature, and his profound (uncanny?) ability to fuse novel relationship with both inductive thinking and discerning feeling.

 These, then, are some of the factors and moments—compounding and overlapping—that underwrite and work into Keats’s remarkable poetic development.
 This is, of course, not the full story, but more like the never-ending story.